 Types of penetration tests

-Internal Penetration Testing: It’s a penetration test that is performed on internal network resources with an aim to discover vulnerabilities and weaknesses that are present on any internal systems like servers, workstations, databases, VPN, routers, switches, and even peripherals.
+Internal Penetration Testing: It’s a penetration test that is performed on internal network resources with the aim to discover vulnerabilities and weaknesses that are present on any internal systems like servers, workstations, databases, VPN, routers, switches, and even peripherals.

-What is Penetration Testing Process?
+What is the Penetration Testing Process?

 The actual penetration testing process depends on the type of provider you are working with.
 Different providers have different methods of operation for their pen testing.